daijha/SBA308A/README.md

 # SBA308A
+This is an exam submission for showcasing skills building a JavaScript webpage application.
+Behold!

-This is a small webpage that uses a joke API to generate jokes. it uses three js modules , CSS styling and some minimal HTML structuring.
+My submission is a small webpage that uses a joke API to generate jokes.
+It uses three js modules , CSS styling and some minimal HTML structuring.

-to use this page just click a button that filters the joke api by joke type and enjoy tthe randome jokes that appear under that category.
-The punch lines appears after 3 seconds
+To use this page just click a button that filters the joke API by joke type and enjoy the random jokes that appear under that category.
+The punch lines appear after 3 seconds.

-based off of how the api works, you have to refresh the page to get acess to more genres to chosse from, there are 4 types max but when they appear is randomized .
+Based off of how the api works, you have to refresh the page to get access to more genres to chose from, there are 4 types max but when they appear will be randomized.
+This is one of the quirks in this webpage's construction.

+Also keep in mind that each genre has a limited amount of jokes.
+The jokes submitted are from volunteers, and there is not a equal amount, so some jokes may repeat in the randomization process.

+other than that please enjoy
+(and please pass me! :D )